ethereum/evmc/docs/Host_Guide.md

 The implementation can be done in object-oriented manner.
 The ::evmc_host_interface lists the methods any Host must implement.

-Moreover, each of the methods has a pointer to ::evmc_context as a parameter.
+Moreover, each of the methods has a pointer to ::evmc_host_context as a parameter.
 The context is owned entirely by the Host allowing a Host instance to behave as an object with data.